edisonnica/game.peer.js/README.md

 game.peer.js is a Peer to Peer (#P2P), Serverless, Zero Trust, Distributed, Cooperative, Javascript Game Framework.

 ## Motivation
 When playing a game online, is the game server to be trusted?
 How do we know the server does not cheat?
-While dealing bad card might not be a problem in a game like Uno, bad cards distributed by a malicious server can have material implications for Pocker or Blackjack players.
+While dealing bad card might not be a problem in a game like Uno, bad cards distributed by a malicious server can have material implications for Poker or Blackjack players.

 ## Solution
 We suggest a Serverless, Zero Trust, Distrubuted solution, that uses SHA256 and/or Cryptography to manage games.
 There are 2 building block ideas to ensure a fair, competitive game: